 The Student Senate is primarily responsible for promoting the welfare of the student body and the development and guidance of student social and cultural activities.
-This organization is made up of eiaht students elected by campus-wide referendum and one representative from each extension center.
-Four sophomores will be elected annually during the spring semester and four freshmen will be elected at the beginning of the fall semester.
-Students with fewer than 30 credit hours will be considered freshmen; those with 30 or more credit hours will be considered sophomores.
+This organization is made up of seven (7) students, including one representative from each extension center, elected by a college-wide referendum.

-All official student activities must be pre-approved by the Vice President of Student Success and Services.
+Three (3) sophomores will be elected during each spring semester, and four (4) freshmen will be elected at the beginning of each fall semester.
+Students with fewer than thirty (30) credit hours will be considered freshmen; those with 30 or more credit hours will be considered sophomores.

-- Eligibility -- To be eligible for the Student Senate, a Shawnee Community College student must - a.
-Be a full-time student carrying 12 or more hours. - b. be in good standing with the College (must not be on academic or conduct probation). - c. have an overall grade point average of 2.50 to gain and maintain membership (Does not apply to first semester freshman). - d.
-Must be initiated in the semester in which it is awarded and can be maintained for 3 consecutive semesters (fall, spring, summer).
+All official Student Senate activities must be preapproved by the Vice President of Student Affairs.
+Participation requirements

-- 2. Failure to meet these requirements means automatic loss of senate membership. - 3.
-The Shawnee Community College Student Senate meets regularly and on occasion is called into special session upon approval of the Vice President of Student Success and Services. - 4.
-The Vice President of Student Success and Services or his/her representative must be present for a meeting to be considered official.
+- Eligibility to be eligible for the Student Senate, a Shawnee Community College student must - a.
+Be a full-time student carrying 12 or more hours. - b.
+Be in good standing with Shawnee Community College (must not be on academic or conduct probation). - c.
+Have an overall grade point average of 2.50 to gain and maintain membership (does not apply to first semester freshman). - d.
+Initiate membership in the semester in which the winning election occurs, and it can be maintained for three (3) consecutive semesters (fall, spring, summer). - 2.
+Failure to meet these requirements will result in automatic loss of Student Senate membership. - 3.
+The Shawnee Community College Student Senate meets regularly and is occasionally called into special session upon approval of the Vice President of Student Affairs. - 4.
+The Vice President of Student Affairs or his/her representative must be present for a meeting to be considered official.